Memphis, TN-MS-AR

 Memphis's 7 counties show moderate divergence — Marshall County carries the most risk (Elevated) while Fayette County anchors the lower end.

 Memphis, TN-MS-AR shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Marshall County contributes the most structural risk (Elevated, driven by price momentum), while Fayette County anchors the lower end (Low Risk).
+Marshall County contributes the most structural risk (Elevated, driven by price momentum), while Fayette County anchors the lower end (Below Average).

 | County | Score ▼ |